Edward Devereux, 12th Viscount Hereford

 Edward Devereux, 12th Viscount Hereford (19 February 1741 – 1 August 1783) was an English hereditary peer who sat in the House of Lords as Premier Viscount.
 He was Colonel of the Montgomeryshire Militia from 1764 to 1778.

 Family

 He was the son of Edward Devereux, 11th Viscount Hereford and his wife Catherine Mytton (d.
 1748).

 Lord Hereford married Henrietta Charlotte Tracy (d.
 1817), the daughter of Susan and Anthony Keck.
-Henrietta was born Henrietta Charlotte Keck, but changed her surname to Tracy in 1774 — before her marriage — as a condition of inheriting her uncle Robert Tracy's estate.
+Henrietta was born Henrietta Charlotte Keck, but changed her surname by a private act of Parliament, Keck's Name Act 1774 (14 Geo.
+3. c.
+38 Pr.), to Tracy in 1774 — before her marriage — as a condition of inheriting her uncle Robert Tracy's estate.
 Edward and Henrietta had no children and the Viscountcy was inherited by Edward's younger brother George Devereux.